Hurricane Patricia spares Mexican cities, roars through remote villages

 Once inland, Patricia rapidly lost power.
 By Saturday afternoon, it had degenerated from a tropical depression into a remnant low with maximum winds down to about 30 mph (48 kph), the Miami-based Hurricane Center said.

-Patricia was located about 45 miles (72 km) southwest of the city of Monterrey, heading northeast at 22 mph (35 kph), the center said.
+Patricia was located about 45 miles (72 km) southwest of the city of Monterrey, heading northeast at 22 mph (35 kph), the centre said.

 It could, however, pose a flood threat, the NHC said.